Best mattress deals in theJanuary sales 2025

 Simba hybrid luxe mattress, king: Was £1,799, now £1,295.28, Simbasleep.com

-Right now you can save a mammoth £504 on this king size mattress from Simba.
-The mattress also comes IndyBest-approved, as it took the top spot in my round-up, where I praised the hybrid luxe for providing “decent support”, being “breathable” and “naturally temperature-regulating”.
+Right now you can save a mammoth £504 on this king-size mattress from Simba.
+The mattress also comes IndyBest-approved, as it took the top spot in my review, where I praised the hybrid luxe for providing “decent support”, being “breathable” and “naturally temperature-regulating”.

 Nectar premier hybrid mattress, double: Was £1,213, now £749, Nectarsleep.co.uk